 Iron Road Limited believes that being part of a community is an important part of doing business.
 The Company believes in the need to contribute to the social wellbeing of the areas in which it operates, as well as bringing economic and infrastructure benefits.
-A well planned and managed mining operation is a long term win-win for the local communities.
+A well planned and managed mining operation is a long term win-win for both Iron Road and the local communities.